 Mathematics 2 units

-History 2 units
+History

-Foreign Language
+Foreign Language 4 units

-Science 3 units
+Science

-Mechanical Drawing 1 unit
+Mechanical Drawing

-Economics $\frac{1}{2}$ unit
+Economics 🚦 unit

 A unit of credit is defined as the amount of work done in one subject during a school year of not less than thirty-six weeks, five recitations a week of not less than forty minutes each.
 Two periods of manual training or laboratory work are equivalent to one period of classroom work.